NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-49.md

 ---
 The reason why Yang Chen had decided to enter Pure Yang Palace after his rebirth again, apart from his master, was precisely Pure Yang Palace’s willingness to defend its disciples.

-In the previous life, when Yang Chen had met with an accident, four YuanYing experts of the Greatest Sky Sect had dropped in to fight with him, but Pure Yang Palace, aside from the Luminous Moon Hall the branch which had broken away with the help of the Greatest Sky Sect, the whole Pure Yang Palace sect had been exterminated just to save a falsely accused disciple.
+In the previous life, when Yang Chen had met with an accident, four YuanYing experts of the Greatest Heaven Sect had dropped in to fight with him, but Pure Yang Palace, aside from the Luminous Moon Hall the branch which had broken away with the help of the Greatest Heaven Sect, the whole Pure Yang Palace sect had been exterminated just to save a falsely accused disciple.
 <!--more-->

 At the moment it was the same with this affair, Xu Cheng Xin had clearly realized the merits and demerits and afterwards had immediately said for Yang Chen’s benefit that in this matter, the Pure Yang Palace will bow down.
 Even if he had punished him to enter seclusion because of this matter, that could still be considered a method to defend him.